 Clifford E. Lee Nature Sanctuary

-Located 33 km southwest of Edmonton’s city centre, the Clifford E. Lee Nature Sanctuary protects 348 acres of marshland, open meadow, aspen parkland and pine forest.
+Located 33 km southwest of Edmonton’s city centre, the Clifford E. Lee Nature Sanctuary protects 348 acres of marshland, open meadow, aspen parkland, and pine forest.
 The varied habitats of the Sanctuary attract a diversity of animals, including more than one hundred bird species, and provide excellent opportunities for wildlife viewing.
+The boardwalk and connected upland trails are easily navigated in summer by all skill levels, but they are not considered wheelchair accessible.

 Check the Visiting Guidelines page for information about responsible site use.
 Note: The Clifford E Lee Nature Sanctuary has grown in popularity over the past few years.
 To ensure everyone’s health and safety please note that: